boylesoftware/x2node-ws-resources/README.md

 * `errorMessage` - General error description.
 * `validationErrors` - An object with specific error messages for the parts of the record that are invalid.
 The keys are JSON pointers (see [RFC 6901](https://tools.ietf.org/html/rfc6901)) for invalid record elements (empty string for the record as a whole), the values are arrays of strings that are error descrpitions for the invalid fields.

+When the handler calls the validators on the provided record template, it uses `onCreate` validators set.

 ### Record Update

 The record update operation is performed by sending an HTTP `PATCH` request (see [RFC 5789](https://tools.ietf.org/html/rfc5789)) to the individual record endpoint.
 The body can be specified in either _JSON Patch_ format (see [RFC 6902](https://tools.ietf.org/html/rfc6902)) or _JSON Merge Patch_ format (see [RFC 7396](https://tools.ietf.org/html/rfc7396)).